Autodesk/maya-usd/lib/mayaUsd/undo/README.md

 ## Motivation

-The primary motivation for this service is to restore USD data model changes to it's correct state after undo/redo calls.
+The primary motivation for this service is to restore USD data model changes to its correct state after undo/redo calls.
 The current implementation for this system uses [SdfLayerStateDelegateBase](https://graphics.pixar.com/usd/docs/api/class_sdf_layer_state_delegate_base.html#details) by implementing a mechanism to collect an inverse of each authoring operation for undo purposes.
 This mechanism was inspired by Luma's USD undo/redo facilities found in [usdQt](https://github.com/LumaPictures/usd-qt)

 ## Building Blocks